RAID Log Template

 What does RAID stand for?

-RAID generally stands for Risks, Assumptions, Issues, and Dependencies.
-Some project managers use it to stand for Risks, Actions, Issues, and Decisions.
+The RAID acronym stands for Risks, Assumptions, Issues, and Dependencies.
+Some project managers use it for Risks, Actions, Issues, and Decisions.

 How do you set up a RAID log?